deividrvale/horus/README.md

 ## Note

 This is a ''toy'' project, hence do expect some naive implementation and even some non-standard development practice.
-I am working hard to minimize that as I learn more Haskell in the future, if you have some comments and suggestions feel free to contact me.
+I am working hard to minimize that as I learn more Haskell in the future; if you have some comments and suggestions feel free to contact me.

 I have two personal goal with this project:

 * Learn Haskell.

-* Build an implementation of pure mathematical notions in functional language.
+* Build an implementation of pure mathematical notions in a functional language.

-All things considered, at a first moment efficiency is not my primary concern, but I do my best to run things as fast as possible.
+All things considered, currently, efficiency is not my primary concern, but I do my best to run things as fast as possible.